 Odd Molly’s aim is to minimize environmental impacts in the product development process.
 Environmental aspects are considered at every step of the production cycle, from the choice of material and production method to how the finished product is shipped to stores.

-Odd Molly works actively to prevent the use of hazardous chemicals in its products and to ensure that the EU’s chemical regulation, REACH, is followed.
+Odd Molly works actively to prevent the use of hazardous chemicals in its products and to ensure compliance with the EU’s chemical regulation, REACH.
 All suppliers must pledge to follow the rules on prohibited chemicals, which Odd Molly verifies through spot checks.
-Since 2011 Odd Molly has been a member of chemicals group within SWEREA IVF, a knowledge platform to help member-companies prevent the use of hazardous substances in their products and improve information on chemical use.
+Since 2011 Odd Molly has been a member of the chemicals group within SWEREA IVF, a knowledge platform to help member-companies prevent the use of hazardous substances in their products and improve information on chemical use.

-To reduce CO2 emissions as far as possible, Odd Molly’s first choice is to ship by sea or road from suppliers in Europe.
-If this is not possible, a combination of air and sea or air transports is used.
-Odd Molly continuously evaluates shipping alternatives to find the optimal solution.
+To minimize CO2 emissions, Odd Molly’s first choice is to ship by sea or road from suppliers in Europe.
+If this isn’t possible, a combination of air and sea or air transports is used.
+Odd Molly always evaluates shipping alternatives to find the optimal solution.
 The aim is to minimize the number of shipments by air.